YueSugithub/h1b_statistics/README.md

 This mechanism is aimed to help to solve this problem.
 By this mechanism, the editor can get Top 10 Occupations and Top 10 States for certified visa applications easily.

 # Approuch

-##Load data
+1.Load data
-Use the Python Standard Library `csv` to read data.
+Use the Python Standard Library `csv` to read data 2.Clean data
-##Clean data
-Remove the item which misses some information by checking the number of columns.
+Remove the items which miss some information by checking the number of columns 3.Sort
-##Sort
-Use the Python Standard Library `conlections` to pick the top ten states and top ten occupations.
+Use the Python Standard Library `conlections` to pick the top ten states and top ten occupations 4.Output
-##Output
-Use the Python Standard Library `csv` to generate output files.
+Use the Python Standard Library `csv` to generate output files

 # Run instructions

 Directly run the run.sh file to execute `h1b_analyzer.py` and the output files `top_10_occupations.txt` and `top_10_states.txt` will automatically generated under the `outpt` folder